1. Can you provide me with a concise overview of your Training Programme?

 profession, finding funding for training courses can be a challenge.
 It

 is often best to begin by searching for bursaries and grants in your

 locality or region of the UK.
 However, there is a list of possible funding opportunities on our bursary page on our website.ng organisations and

 Normally between January and April we invited applications for the Charles Notcutt Memorial Bursary,

 which enabled students to complete the Award in STH Programme Development.
 While the deadline for applications has now passed, we hope to be able to offer similar opportunities in the future.
 Click here to find out more.

 If you know of, or are a member of an organisation or service that can assist people to access training in social and therapeutic horticulture, please contact us at firstname.lastname@example.org

 9. Do you offer any discounts on your courses?

 Yes.
-We offer a two-tiered pricing structure on all of our courses with the exception of Step into STH workshops and our Award in STH Programme Development.
+We offer a two-tiered pricing structure on all of our courses our Award in STH Programme Development.
 This allows individuals and members of charitable organisations to access most of our course at significantly reduced prices.

 In addition to this, we offer occasional discounts to promote new courses or on courses that are likely to run with either very small or very high numbers.
 Details of this can often be found in our bimonthly Training and Education Newsletter or on our website